tanem/chirp/README.md

  * Rendering is then carried out by [React](https://github.com/facebook/react)
  * The total number of tweet avatars rendered is dependant on the size of the window
  * Once the tweet avatar total is maxed, new tweet data is added to the front of the list, and old data is removed
- * Hovering over a tweet avatar for a certain amount of time will render the associated tweet text in a popup.
+ * Hovering over a tweet avatar for a certain amount of time will render the associated tweet text in a popup
+ * If the app is idle, random Tweets will be shown every ten seconds.